What's a good TEAS score?

 What does the TEAS test?

-You’ll notice that not all questions are scored.
-The 20 unscored questions are experimental questions included by the test maker (ATI) to test their validity.
+Keep in mind that there are unscored questions not counted above.
+There are 170 questions in total.
+The 20 unscored items are experimental questions included by the test maker (ATI) to test their validity.
 You will not know whether a question is scored or unscored, so do your best on every question.

 How is the TEAS scored?